by Dr. Bill Rawls

 - They are present in all populations of the world.

-As astounding as it may sound, I came to the conclusion that the causes of all chronic illnesses can be traced back to these five factors that I came to call System Disruptors.
-I’ve been testing this theory for more than 10 years and always find it to be reliable.
+I began cataloging them, and, interestingly, I reached a limit of just five categories of cellular stress factors, and I believe that all chronic illnesses can be traced back to these five factors.
+As of now, I’ve been testing this theory for more than 10 years and always find it to be reliable.
 I’ve also discovered solid scientific support for my theory.

-For every patient with chronic illness, I can always trace back to a perfect storm of factors that came together to cause the person’s illness.
-What type of chronic illness they ended up with depends on three factors:
+For every person with chronic illness, I can always trace back to a course of events that occurred to cause the person’s illness.
+What type of chronic illness they ended up with depends on three things:

 - The person’s genetics — which determines risk, but not whether an illness will occur